rohithsure2000/funnel-analytics-platform/README.md

 [Streamlit Community Cloud](https://streamlit.io/cloud) (free) without needing the real dataset present in the cloud environment:

-1. Push this repo to GitHub (steps below, if not done yet).
+1. Push this repo to GitHub (steps below).
 2. Go to share.streamlit.io, sign in with GitHub, click "New app."
 3. Point it at this repo, branch `main`, file path `dashboard/app.py`.
 4. Deploy.
 It'll show the demo-mode banner and the precomputed real results.